HatAndBread/s2pd/README.md

 ```javascript
 const sprite = new s.Sprite(s.width / 2, s.height/2, './hero.png', 35, 4); // For a single frame sprite all you need is the first three arguments.
 ```
 This will create an animated sprite in the center of the canvas.
 35 is the number of frames in the image and 4 is animation speed.
-An animation speed of 1 will change frames every tick of the loop.
-A speed of 2 every two ticks, etc.
+An animation speed of 1 will change frames every time the program goes through the loop.
+A speed of 2 every will change frames every two ticks, etc.
 <br><br>
 Since our sprite file contains multiple animations we need to define where our animations begin and end.
 (There is no need to do this step if your sprite only has one animation).
 Let's animate our sprite blinking while facing to the right.
 The blink begins on frame 8 and continues for three frames after that, so...
 ```javascript